Janneman84/LeakedViewControllerDetector/README.md

 So present a NavigationController with a ViewController with this code.
 Then close the NavigationController and you'll see a memory warning.

 ### 6. UIAlertController action callback
 Sometimes you want to reference an alert inside one of its actions' callback.
 In that case make sure you use `unowned` or `weak` or the alert will linger in memory forever.
-You can use `unowned` if you're certain it won't be nil, it's basically the same as explicitly unwrapping `weak`:
+You can use `unowned` if you're certain it won't be nil (which is the case here), it's basically the same as explicitly unwrapping `weak`:
 ``` swift
 //since we're referencing alert inside the callbacks use unowned or weak or it will never deinit
 let alert = UIAlertController.init(title: "Retain test", message: nil, preferredStyle: .alert)